Revenue Growth Calculator

 A company that achieves or reports high revenue growth will likely represent a high return on investment possibility.
 A quick example is Nvidia, which grew its revenue from $10,918 million USD in the fiscal year 2019 to $16,675 million USD in the fiscal year 2020, meaning a 52.73% revenue growth.

-For a better understanding, we have to remember the relation between revenue and earnings, also known as profit margin.
+For a better understanding, we have to remember the relation between revenue and earnings as discussed in our profit margin calculator.
 Such a ratio allows investors to determine which is the most profitable company in a sector or industry.

 What is the revenue growth formula?